azureycy/dbAPIS/README.md

 ```
 hmmscan --domtblout hmmscan.out --noali dbAPIS.hmm your_sequence.faa
 ```
-${{--domtblout}} option produces the space-separated domain hits table.
-There is one line for each domain. "--noali" option is used to omit the alignment section from output and reduce the output volume.
+`--domtblout` option produces the space-separated domain hits table.
+There is one line for each domain. `--noali` option is used to omit the alignment section from output and reduce the output volume.
 More hmmscan information please see [hmmer user guide](http://eddylab.org/software/hmmer/Userguide.pdf).

 ### Run DIAMOND on your local server
 Download the APIS protein sequences